Who are we?

 The BOB brings together men who have been through a similar experience—being diagnosed with prostate cancer and the arduous research process from diagnosis to treatment.
 Like any support group, we provide a safe place to share information and discuss ways to cope with the challenges following a cancer diagnosis.

 Members are encouraged to write to us about their feelings and experiences, submit their feedback on the BOB, their proton treatment, or anything else related to their prostate cancer.
-We include member feedback in every monthly newsletter as well as on our Facebook profile where “fans” can post comments.
+We include member feedback our monthly newsletter as well as on our Facebook profile where “fans” can post comments.
 We also encourage prospective members to contact our members to learn firsthand of their experiences.
 This not only helps the prospective patient find answers to their questions and relieves them of their stresses and fears; it motivates former patients to build awareness about proton therapy and feel good about helping others.

 Being a part of the BOB can be beneficial in many ways.
 We provide the opportunity for proton patients to: